Complete Guide to Buying Commercial Property in Cape Town

 | Purchase Price | R20 000 000 | Illustrative example |

-| Transfer Duty | R2 111 156 (approx. 10.6%) | Tiered rates from 0-13% (SARS rates effective 1 April 2025) |
+| Transfer Duty (if VAT does not apply) | R2 111 156 (approx. 10.6%) | Tiered rates from 0-13%.
+SARS rates unchanged for the 2026/27 tax year |

 | Conveyancing Fees | R120 000 (0.6%) | Attorney fees + disbursements |